 In short, it seems like after 15+ years of preparation, the technology has now caught up with the ideology: RegTech is finally about to start making big changes within the financial services sector, and we’re looking forward to seeing a whole host of new data possibilities opening up in the future.

-From a recruitment point of view, it seems like RegTech will change how teams are structured and ultimately increase the barrier to entry for junior compliance positions.
+From a compliance recruitment point of view, it seems like RegTech will change how teams are structured and ultimately increase the barrier to entry for junior compliance positions.
 Junior compliance members conducting mundane, process-driven tasks will become less demanded with their tasks being completed by a piece of RegTech.
 On the flip side, technology skills and the ability to interpret and advise on data will become increasingly valuable to a compliance team.
-This may mean we will start to see a rise in alternative educational backgrounds in Compliance.
+This may mean we will start to see a rise in alternative educational backgrounds in the compliance recruitment sector.

-The Rutherford team can help.
-We have a wide pool of compliance experts ready to start implementing change within your business – contact us for a confidential search, send us an email at email@example.com, or see our latest vacancies.
+We have a wide pool of compliance recruitment experts ready to start implementing change within your business – contact us for a confidential search, send us an email at email@example.com, or see our latest vacancies.